 Basics

-To create a policy, start by entering the Basic details, including the name and description.
+To create a policy, enter the Basic details, including the name and description.
 Then, click on “Next.” for an example I have named this policy Windows Hotpatching.

 Settings